 Additionally, formula 3 is linked to specific pension assurance laws, which guarantee that none of the three incorporated factors (wf, cf, sf) translate the indexation of the pension point value in year T+n into a lower value compared to the previous year T+n-1.
-The theoretically possible decrease of the nominal pension point value e.g., due to a declining wage development (observed in 2009 for Germany), is kept virtually and is counterbalanced with future increases of the pension point.
+When the "double boundary" expires in 2025, a theoretically possible decrease of the nominal pension point value e.g., due to a declining wage development (observed in 2009 for Germany), is kept virtually and is counterbalanced with future increases of the pension point.
 Respectively, future increases of the pension point value (based on formula 3) will be reduced by 50 % until the original trajectory of the pension point value is reached.

 Due to existing differences in per capita income between the Western and the Eastern part of Germany, the pension-related contributory average income levels differ.
-E.g., the (preliminary) average income in 2017 amounts to 37,103 EUR for Germany (west) and 33,148 EUR for Germany (east).
-Hence, the calculation of the pension point value distinguishes between both German regions by considering the respective average wages.
-Consequently, the pension point values are currently set at 31.03 EUR (west) and at 29.69 EUR (east) - regarding pension benefits per month.
+E.g., the (preliminary) average income in 2020 amounts to 40,551 EUR for Germany (west) and 35,977 EUR for Germany (east).
+Hence, the calculation of the pension point value distinguishes between both German regions by considering the respective average wages.8 Consequently, the pension point values are currently9 set at 34.19 EUR (west) and at 33.23 EUR (east) - regarding pension benefits per month.
 In 2017 a stepwise harmonization of pension point values was legislated so that there will be a uniform pension legislation for Germany in 2025.
 From 1 January 2025 onwards there will not be different calculation parameters for calculating pensions.